elixir-europe/pdp-maturity-model/README.md

 ### Setup

-Make sure to install the dependencies:
+Make sure to install the following dependencies:

 ```bash
 # yarn